mohitpai/journey-optimizer.en/help/using/in-app/get-started-in-app.md

 >[!AVAILABILITY]
 >
->For now, In-app channel is not available for organizations that have purchased the Adobe Healthcare Shield add-on offering.
+>For now, In-app channel is not available for organizations that have purchased the Adobe **Healthcare Shield** and **Privacy and Security Shield** add-on offerings.
->

 ## Prerequisites{#prerequisites-in-app}